Education in Germany: Studies

 The aim of another ELEMENT-study was to monitor the development of general mathematical ability.
-One finding is that those admitted to a Gymnasium after the fourth grade showed better mathematical ability than those who stayed in primary school, ab initio.
+One finding is that those admitted to a Gymnasium after the fourth year showed better mathematical ability than those who stayed in primary school, ab initio.
 That was true for all social classes.
-Another finding was that children of all social classes did better in the sixth grade when they were at a Gymnasium.
-By the end of the sixth grade, those attending a Gymnasium were two years ahead of those attending a primary school.
+Another finding was that children of all social classes did better in the sixth year when they were at a Gymnasium.
+By the end of the sixth year, those attending a Gymnasium were two years ahead of those attending a primary school.

 Did the Gymnasium boost students ability?
 There are different opinions about this.
-Some argue that this is the cases and even after testing performance in grade four, those who were admitted to a Gymnasium outperformed their peers who were not at grade six.
+Some argue that this is the cases and even after testing performance in the 4th year, those who were admitted to a Gymnasium outperformed their peers who were not in the sixth year.
 That was also the interpretation of Prof. Dr. Dr. Lehman, who did the study.
 He stated: The findings indicate that the Gymnasium help students of all social classes reach their full mathematical potential.
 Others however, who have reanalyzed the data, claimed that those attending a Gymnasium were different ab initio and could not properly be compared to those attending a primary school.
 The data is of high political relevance as those who are in favour of the tripartite system and those who are in favour of comprehensive schools both use it to prove their point.
 Those, who are in favour of comprehensive schools, claim that the data shows that the primary schools which resembles a comprehensive schools boost children's ability, while those in favour of the tripartite system argue that the data shows the Gymnasium boost students ability.